synjahan/utsa/demo-seed.md

 # Utsa — Demo Seed & Prompt Battery
-*For Dhaval to (1) pre-load into Utsa's memory and (2) run live during the demo.
+*For Syn and Dhaval to (1) pre-load into Utsa's memory and (2) run live during the demo.
 Built from the real #utsa-lfg channel.
 Real names, real dates.*

 ---